Integrated Wisdom Blog

 Staying Motivated to Meditate Regularly

-Posted by in Integrated Wisdom Blog | 0 comments
+Posted by in Integrated Wisdom Blog | Comments Off on Staying Motivated to Meditate Regularly

 In the last post I gave you five common reasons people stop meditating when class is over.
 The first one was that people find it tough to stay motivated when each session they sit for is difficult to get going and the rewards are not felt every time.